Best DSLR For Video

 What’s the average life of a DSLR camera?

 The average life of a DSLR camera totally depends on how you use the camera.
 However, on average, DSLR cameras have a lifespan between 3-5 years.
 But yours could last much longer than this if you take proper care of it.

 Most cameras come with a cleaning and maintenance kit as well.
 Use these kits to keep your camera in good condition for longer.

-Well, this is obviously a big debate, but let’s consider the major difference between these two notable brands in terms of autofocus.
+Whether Canon or Nikon is better has been an ongoing debate for years, and it depends on who you ask.
+Instead, let’s consider the major difference between these two notable brands in terms of autofocus.
 The EOS lenses of Canon will definitely autofocus, whereas in terms of Nikon, only the AF-S lenses will autofocus.

 All the entry-level DSLR cameras manufactured by Nikon do not have an autofocus motor, because the company unanimously decided to remove it in order to keep the models cheaper, lightweight, and compact.

-If you are in search of a camera that solves both your purpose i.e. click pictures and record videos, then DSLR cameras can be a good option.
-The current DSLR models can shoot high-quality videos, but there are few DLSRs that can capture 4k ultra-high-definition videos too.
+If you are in search of a camera that not only takes pictures but also record videos, then DSLR cameras can be a good option.
+The current DSLR models can shoot high-quality videos, and there are a number of DLSRs that can capture 4k Ultra High Definition videos as well.

 Picking out the perfect DSLR for capturing video can be tricky, given that their primary purpose is helping you take high quality stills.

 Yet there are some DSLRs that go out of their way to facilitate high quality video recording, and there are a number of factors to consider if this is what you’re looking for.